-Overall the impact to Annex II species from Lambay Island SAC from the construction dredging plume will be negligible, although this may introduce minor behavioural changes for the short construction period.
 The conservation objective relate to the prevention of permanent access to suitable habitat or activities that introduce man-made energy (i.e. noise, light etc.) that could result in a significant negative impact or operations that may result in the deterioration of the key resources (e.g. water quality, feeding, etc.).
-As the direct impact by the plume will be very localised (within 1,500m of the source), short term (< 60 days) and will not deteriorate any resources within the range of the species, no significant impact is expected from the dredging plume to this qualifying interest and will not cause an adverse effect on site integrity.
+As the direct impact by the plume will be very localised (within 1,500m of the source), short term (< 60 days) and will not deteriorate any resources within the range of the species, the impact to Annex II species from Lambay Island SAC from the construction dredging plume will be negligible.
+No significant impact is expected from the dredging plume to this qualifying interest and will not cause an adverse effect on site integrity.